 Eventually, all roofs wear out and need to be replaced.
-You don't want to do it too soon, because you'll waste money.
-But you also don't want to wait too long, because then you'll end up with leaks and expensive water damage.
-To get the timing right, you need to know how to assess the overall condition of your roof and identify early signs of roof failure.
+In a tight economy, the decision about when to repair it is especially weighty.
+If you do it too soon, you'll waste money.
+But if you wait too long, you'll end up with leaks and expensive water damage.
+To get the timing right, you need to know how to assess your roof's overall condition.
+That way, you can identify early signs of roof failure.

-If most of your roof is still in good shape, a spot repair makes sense.
-But if there are signs the roof is wearing out, or if it is more than 20 years old, replacing it may be the smarter choice.
+Despite those impressive stats, if most of your roof is still in good shape, a spot repair makes sense.
+But if the roof shows signs of wearing out or is more than 20 years old, replacing it may be the smarter choice.

 Be Alert to Early Signs of a Roof Leak

-If you're inspecting on your own and find worrisome signs, especially if the roof is old or there has been a storm with heavy wind or hail, get a professional assessment.
-Some roofing companies do this free; specialized roof inspectors, like those who work through the National Roof Certification and Inspection Association, charge about $175.
+If you're inspecting on your own and find worrisome signs, get a professional assessment.
+That's an especially good idea if the roof is old or there has been a storm with heavy wind or hail.
+The national average cost is $210.
+Some roofing companies will do a very basic inspection for free before performing the work.
+Certified roof professionals from the National Roof Certification and Inspection Association charge based on the market.

 When Repairs Make Sense

 You can usually repair a leak in a roof that is otherwise sound.
-The cost might range from $10 if you just need to squirt some roofing mastic into a gap alongside chimney flashing to $1,000 to fix a leak in a roof valley.
-If something sudden and unforeseen, such as a wind storm, causes a leak to appear, your homeowner's insurance will probably cover the repairs.
+The cost might range from $10 if you just need to squirt some roofing mastic into a gap alongside chimney flashing, to $300 to $1,000 to fix a leak in a roof valley.
+If something sudden and unforeseen, like a windstorm, causes a leak to appear, your homeowner's insurance will probably cover the repairs.
 But you're still responsible for limiting the damage, so put out buckets and try to get a local roofer to spread a tarp while you arrange for repairs.
 Insurance may not cover problems that stem from a worn-out roof or lack of maintenance.

 Make Sure to Factor in Hidden Costs

 When you evaluate bids, don't just look at the total.
-A bare-bones estimate might include a single layer of 15-pound building paper under the roofing, while a better but more expensive bid includes 30-pound paper plus self-stick rubbery material along eaves to protect against damage from ice dams.
-Bids might also differ in whether they include the cost of disposing of the old roofing, on hourly rates for structural repairs, and on costs related to gutters.
+A bare-bones estimate might include a single layer of 15-pound building paper under the roofing.
+However, a better but more expensive bid includes 30-pound paper plus self-stick rubbery material along the eaves to protect against damage from ice dams.
+Bids might also differ in whether they include the cost of disposing of the old roofing, hourly rates for structural repairs, and gutter-related costs.

-Once you settle on a contractor, check to make sure the company is licensed and insured.
-Also discuss how the crew will minimize damage to landscaping, and who will pay for any that occurs.
-Schedule the roof work during dry weather, if possible, so your lawn doesn't take as much of a beating.
+Once you settle on a contractor, check whether the company is licensed and insured.
+Also discuss how the crew will minimize landscaping damage and who will pay for any that occurs.
+Schedule the roof work during dry weather if possible, so your lawn takes less of a beating.
 You'll sleep better, too, if you're not worrying about rain coming in when the roof is half-done.

 Get the Most From a New Roof

-A new roof isn't something most families buy happily.
+A new roof isn't something most families are thrilled to buy.
 But getting multiple benefits from it makes it easier to shell out the money.
-As part of a new roofing project, you can incorporate many features that make your home more environmentally friendly, some of which may qualify for a federal tax credit to offset the cost.
-You can also choose roofing that's more resistant to fire or damage from wind and hail, which may qualify you for a discount of 30% or more on your homeowner's insurance policy.
+As part of a new roofing project, you can incorporate many features that make your home more environmentally friendly.
+Some of those may qualify for a federal tax credit to offset the cost, using IRS Form 5965.
+You can also choose roofing that's more resistant to fire or damage from wind and hail.
+And that may qualify you for a discount on your homeowner's insurance policy.